GrantDPowell/Digliab-One-Project/README.md

 -   **Node.js**: Server-side JavaScript runtime environment.
 -   **Next.js**: React framework for building web applications.
+-   **ShadCN UI**: UI component library used as a base for the web app UI.
 -   **React**: JavaScript library for building user interfaces.
 -   **TypeScript**: Typed superset of JavaScript for improved code quality.
 -   **PostgreSQL**: Relational database for storing device UUIDs and user data.